45th Illinois Infantry Regiment: Service

-The 45th Illinois Infantry was organized at Galena, Illinois, and mustered into Federal service on December 25, 1861.
+The 45th Illinois Infantry was organized at Galena, Illinois (coincidentally the hometown of leading Union general Ulysses S. Grant), and mustered into Federal service on December 25, 1861.
 It took its name from Elihu B. Washburne who represented northwestern Illinois in the United States House of Representatives and from the fact that mining lead was a well established industry in northwestern Illinois.

 One member of the regiment, Wilbur Fisk Crummer, wrote a book about experiences titled With Grant at Donelson, Shiloh and Vicksburg.
 Crummer's service ended in July 1863 when he was wounded and the book does not cover what happened to the 45th after that time.
 Crummer records that at the Battle of Shiloh, the 45th was approached by an unidentified regiment.
 The officers of the 45th decided these were Union troops and ordered the men to hold their fire.
 However, it was a Confederate regiment, and they were able to get quite close before releasing a devastating volley on the 45th.
 Crummer later wrote that at the Battle of Jackson, Mississippi, Confederate Minié balls were fired into beehives, and angry bees caused several Union companies to retreat.

 In the summer of 1863, the 45th was stationed near the Shirley house at Vicksburg (Crummer was wounded by Confederate sharpshooter while writing out a report in the Shirley house).
 When Union forces captured Vicksburg, the regiment was given the advance of the Union army for meritorious service and had the honor of being the first Federal regiment to march into Vicksburg, where the regiment's national flag was raised at the Vicksburg courthouse.